perrochon/gb/ROADMAP.md

 * Upgrading thread management, maybe start using a handler

 ### Not Gating
+* Destroy ships?
+Pods should be destroyed after the end of mission 1
 * Passing race around on commands, to make sure actions are access controlled :-)
 * Remove TileView library and code
 * Get Rid of Feature Module.
 Having one feature module is kind of pointless, it seems